-• This course, as described above, is not a separate and distinct degree from the Bachelor of Business and Legal Studies Degree.
+This course, as described above, is not a separate and distinct degree from the BBLS Degree.

-DEGREE OF BACHELOR OF BUSINESS AND LEGAL STUDIES (INTERNATIONAL)
+IFBDF0013 DEGREE OF BACHELOR OF BUSINESS AND LEGAL STUDIES (INTERNATIONAL)

 The Degree of Bachelor of Business and Legal Studies (International) is a five year programme, the fourth level of which is spent abroad at a North American or Australian university as an integral element in the degree programme.
 The year abroad will be spent at a Law Faculty studying Law subjects only.
 However, it is important to stress that the number of students who can take part in the programme will be limited by the number of places available in any given year.